-(a) The full name, mailing address and daytime telephone number of the block coordinator; and
+(a) The full name, mailing address and daytime telephone number of the block coordinator;

-(b) The full name and address of each participating landowner owning property within the block; and
+(b) The full name and address of each participating landowner owning property within the block;

-(c) The township or municipal corporation in which the block to be treated is located; and
+(c) The township or municipal corporation in which the block to be treated is located;

-(d) The county where the block to be treated is located; and
+(d) The county where the block to be treated is located;

 (e) The preferred product for control of gypsy moth in the block to be treated;